Judge criticises 'malicious louts' who delayed paramedics trying to treat Sheffield dad after fatal pub stabbing

 Judge Richardson continued: “I cannot judge whether the delay that was occasioned there had a material effect, I suspect not.
 But the emergency services were prevented from acting as rapidly as they would wish to, as a result of the actions of individuals I can only describe as ‘malicious louts’.

-Mupolo, of Fleury Rise, Gleadless, had denied killing Mr Byrne, who was a dad to five children, claiming he had been the victim of an attack carried out by Mr Byrne, and only learned of the injuries Mr Byrne suffered later on.
+Mupolo, of Fleury Rise, Gleadless, had denied killing Mr Byrne, who was a dad to five children, claiming he only learned of the injuries Mr Byrne suffered later on.

 But jurors rejected Mupolo’s account when they found him guilty of Mr Byrne’s murder on Thursday, November 24 after around two days of deliberation.